hypercube-software/Audio-Workshops/site/docs/audio-sine.md

     }
 ```

-We decide to generate a wave form in 16 bits, 1 channel, 44100 HZ, Big Indian, Signed:
+We decide to generate a wave form in 16 bits, 1 channel, 44100 Hz, Big Indian, Signed:

 ```java
 final AudioFormat af = new AudioFormat(SAMPLE_RATE, 16, 1, true, true);